kellyiscute/WalkmanManager/README.md

-﻿# WalkmanManager
+# WalkmanManager
 A easy-to-use app to replace Sony MediaCenter with more features and better design

 [![Build status](https://ci.appveyor.com/api/projects/status/0a2g6wl6x9mh53bl?svg=true)](https://ci.appveyor.com/project/guo40020/walkmanmanager)

 ## Current Progress
-The API issue have been resolved successfully and I am moving on to the next job.
-The Cloud Music page will probably be designed by another trused person.
-However, I still have no idea wether the project would be delayed.
+All issues are resolved.
+I think the project will delay for a while.
 I am trying to speed up as the summer holiday is ending.

 ## The author says `!Important`